guikcd/headerscheck/README.md

 * read config from yaml file
 * check http status codes
-* check multiples urls (one at a time)
+* check multiples URLs (one at a time)
 * check if headers/values exists/not exists
 * check if body match or not a value
-* support regex in all values fields
+* support regular expression in all values fields
 * don't follow redirects by default (to test them)
 * override default Go http client User-Agent and timeout
 * debug mode